 I believe that when we share, we learn.
 I’d love to hear from you.
 Have you read any of these and what did you take from each author?
 What are some books that I need to add to my MUST-HAVE list?

 Jessica Leigh Lyons brings a tender + fierce style to coaching.
-Her clients have been known to go on to start a biz, open their arms to a new love life, and feel grounded in their lives.
+Her clients have been known to go on to start a biz, open their arms to a new love life, and take big leaps to new locations with new jobs.